Stiven-Gjekaj/Knot-Labs/README.md

 - Veil: zero-shot media classification for uploads
 - Mesh: lightweight local engagement database and utilities
 - Drift: simple feed ranking over candidates
-- Scribe: search engine AI
+- Scribe: simple text search over posts

 All per-project generators/validators and per-project READMEs have been removed in favor of a single, consolidated workflow documented here.
 The only requirements file is the root `requirements.txt`.